poezio/slixmpp/docs/glossary.rst

     stream handler
         A callback function that accepts stanza objects pulled directly from the XML stream.
-A stream handler is encapsulated in a object that includes a :term:`Matcher` object, and which provides additional semantics.
-For example, the ``Waiter`` handler wrapper blocks thread execution until a matching stanza is received.
+A stream handler is encapsulated in a object that includes a :class:`Matcher <.MatcherBase>` object, and which provides additional semantics.
+For example, the :class:`.Waiter` handler wrapper blocks thread execution until a matching stanza is received.

     event handler
-        A callback function that responds to events raised by ``XMLStream.event``.
-An event handler may be marked as threaded, allowing it to execute outside of the main processing loop.
+        A callback function that responds to events raised by :meth:`.XMLStream.event`.

     stanza object
-        Informally may refer both to classes which extend ``ElementBase`` or ``StanzaBase``, and to objects of such classes.
+        Informally may refer both to classes which extend :class:`.ElementBase` or :class:`.StanzaBase`, and to objects of such classes.

-        A stanza object is a wrapper for an XML object which exposes ``dict`` like interfaces which may be assigned to, read from, or deleted.
+        A stanza object is a wrapper for an XML object which exposes :class:`dict` like interfaces which may be assigned to, read from, or deleted.

     stanza plugin